fuzziqersoftware/resource_dasm/README.md

 resource_dasm transparently decompresses resources that are marked by the resource manager as compressed.

-The resource manager compression scheme was never officially documented by Apple or made public, so the implementation of these decompressors is based on guesswork and reverse-engineering ResEdit and other classic Mac OS code.
-In summary, resources are decompressed by executing 68K or PowerPC code from a dcmp or ncmp resource, which is either contained in the same file as the compressed resource or in the System file.
+The resource manager compression scheme was never officially documented by Apple or made public, so the implementation of these decompressors is based on reverse-engineering ResEdit and other classic Mac OS code.
+In summary, resources are decompressed by executing 68K or PowerPC code from a dcmp or ncmp resource, which is looked up at runtime in the chain of open resource files like most other resources are.
+(In practice, the relevant dcmp/ncmp is usually contained in either the same file as the compressed resource or in the System file.)
 There are two different formats of compressed resources and two corresponding formats of 68K decompressors; resource_dasm implements support for both formats.

 resource_dasm contains native implementations of all four decompressors built into the Mac OS System file.
 Specifically:
 - dcmp 0 (DonnDecompress) works